15 Great Travel Destinations in Greece for All Tastes

 Perfect for those who want to get away from the tourist flocks

-Paxos is the smallest island among the Ionian Islands in western Greece and perfect for those who want to get away from the tourist flocks.
+Paxos is the smallest island among the Ionian Islands in western Greece, is a great travel destination in Greece for those who want to get away from the tourist flocks.
 On the small island, existence is peaceful and there are beautiful beaches and pastel-coloured houses.
 The main town of Gaio’s small alleys are lined with taverns and cafés and there are also hiking trails to explore the nature and small resorts of the island.
-Paxos is also a romantic destination, according to Greek mythology, the island was created by the sea god Poseidon as a love nest for him and Amfitrite.
+Paxos is also a romantic destination, according to Greek mythology, the island was created by the sea god Poseidon as a love nest for him and Amphitrite.

 At Paxos you like it if you want to take it easy – here you take the days as they come and there is no wild nightlife.
 Along the island there are several long beaches, most with shins as a base, with trees that give shade next to the shoreline.